sharkcommits/cardiovascular_risk/README.md

 ## File Description

-This project includes one Jupyter Notebook with all code required for analyzing the data and creating a supervised machine learning algorith.
+This project includes one Jupyter Notebook with all code required for analyzing the data and creating a supervised machine learning algorithm.
 The csv file containes 308854 people along with the following features:

 - General_Health (Condition)
 - Checkup (within years)